-The effect of concanavalin A on the rat electro-olfactogram.
-Differential inhibition of odorant response
+The effect of concanavalin A on the rat electro-olfactogram at various odorant concentrations

 - Views Icon Views

 - PDF LinkPDF

 - Share Icon Share